 In a prior post, I discussed ways that you could better engage your fans on Facebook.
 In this tutorial, I am going to get into the details of what an engaging post looks like.

-Whether it’s brevity, including imagery, editing the title or description, tagging other pages or using a call to action, there are certain best practices that anyone can follow to make a successful Facebook page post.
+Whether it’s brevity, including imagery, editing the title or description, tagging other pages or using a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.", there are certain best practices that anyone can follow to make a successful Facebook page post.

 Keep it Short